jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerTeamService/task.md

   The type of the storage should be `MutableMap`, which maps `Identifier` to `Team`.
 Don't forget to init it via an empty map.
 - implement the `generateTeamsForOneRound` method.
   The method must generate a list of teams and also store all of them into the `teamsStorage` map.
+  To create new teams you need to use `identifierFactory` from the `TeamService` class to generate a new id.
-  We need it to save game results for the leaderboard.
+  We need to create this method to save game results for the leaderboard.

 If you have any difficulties, **hints will help you solve this task**.